-Management has prepared a detailed cash flow forecast for the period to 31 May 2025.
-The base case forecast demonstrates that the Company will require additional funding in Q4 of 2024 in order to have sufficient funds to meet its liabilities as they fall due.
+Management has prepared a detailed cash flow forecast for the period to 30 November 2025.
+The base case forecast demonstrates that the Company will require additional funding during the 12-month forecast in order to have sufficient funds to meet its liabilities as they fall due.
 The base case forecast includes the following key assumptions:

-- First commercial sales of recycled NdFeB at Tyseley Energy Park in Birmingham in H2 2024 - German recycling development to continue as planned with grant funding unlocked - Minority shareholder to maintain their interest in Maginito through matching cash calls required for recycling businesses - Any contingent consideration relating to the HyProMag acquisition will be settled through the issuing of shares as opposed to cash - Additional funding in Q4 of 2024
+- First commercial sales of recycled NdFeB at Tyseley Energy Park in Birmingham in April 2025 - German recycling development to continue as planned with grant funding unlocked - Minority shareholder to maintain their interest in Maginito through matching cash calls required for recycling businesses - Any contingent consideration relating to the HyProMag acquisition will be settled through the issuing of shares as opposed to cash

-The directors are confident that the Company will be able to raise funds through either equity investment or an alternative financing structure in order to have sufficient funding resources in order to meet its committed expenditure for at least the next 12 months from the date of approval of the financial statements and hence have prepared these consolidated financial statements on a going concern basis.
-However, risks to the cash flow forecast include: a delay in commencement of commercial sales, the risks of higher costs than anticipated and the risk of being unable to secure future funding in Q4 of 2024.
+The directors are confident that the Company will be able to raise funds through either equity investment or an alternative financing structure in order to have sufficient funding resources in order to meet its committed expenditure for at least the next twelve months from the date of approval of the financial statements and hence have prepared these consolidated financial statements on a going concern basis.
+However, risks to the cash flow forecast include: a delay in commencement of commercial sales, the risks of higher costs than anticipated and the risk of being unable to secure future funding.
 The Company is dependent on raising funds through either equity investment or an alternative financing structure, which is not guaranteed.
-As at the date of the approval of these financial statements no such further funding has been raised and there can be no certainty that sufficient funds can be raised if required.
 These events and conditions indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern and therefore, it may be unable to realise its assets and discharge its liabilities in the normal course of business.
 The financial statements do not include adjustments that would result if the Company was unable to continue as a going concern.
 Having given due consideration to the cash requirements of the Company, the directors have a reasonable expectation that the Company will have adequate resources to continue in operational existence for a period of at least twelve months from the date of approval of these financial statements.
 For this reason, the Board continues to adopt the going concern basis in preparing these consolidated financial statements which assumes the Company will be able to meet its liabilities as they fall due for the foreseeable future.